 Graduates of the ASL/English concentration of the linguistics major have completed their training in the context of a BA in linguistics.
 As a result, they are prepared to not only partake of continued professional development as students of ASL and English, to keep abreast of the developments in the interpreting field, but also to engage in continuing self-directed analysis of the languages to which they are exposed.
 As a result, each interpreting assignment and encounter provides data for better understanding the structure of the languages they work with as well as exploring the cognitive processes that underlie the processing and production of each language as well as the more complex cognitive activity of interpreting between users of these mutually unintelligible languages.

-Since the inception of the major and concentration in 2000, 21 cohorts (76 students) have graduated with this specialization.
+Since the inception of the major and concentration in 2000, more than 20 cohorts (over 75 students) have graduated with this specialization.
 Most have moved directly into entry-level work in the interpreting field as staff interpreters working with schools and agencies, and others work as freelance interpreters.
 With a few exceptions, other graduates have moved into careers directly working with Deaf individuals: teachers of the Deaf, social work, advocacy, direct service providers to Deaf individuals with intellectual and medical challenges, job coaching, working as intervenors with DeafBlind consumers, graduate programs in linguistics, as well as referral and administrative positions within interpreting agencies.
 Many of those have subsequently transitioned to interpreting full- or part-time after continued immersion in the Deaf Community.

 As a foundation for interpreter training, USM offers an intensive curriculum in American Sign Language (11 language courses—beginning (2), intermediate (2), advanced (2), conversational (2), as well as four academic ASL courses in linguistics; literature; art, film, and theater, and women’s studies) and Deaf culture, which also offers a minor in Deaf Studies.
 All instructors have or are working toward their American Sign Language Teachers Association (ASLTA) certification.